signaldatascience/R-curriculum/day02/linreg-mass.md

 	* Is the number of rows appreciably smaller?

-	* Anticipate some statistical problems that this naive row removal could cause in our analyses.
+Simply removing all the rows with even a single missing value instead of filling in the missing values somehow can lead to statistical problems with our analyses.
+The process of filling in the missing values is called [imputation](https://en.wikipedia.org/wiki/Imputation_(statistics)), which we'll cover in greater depth in the future.

 ### Preliminary analysis ###

 We'll start out with some more simple linear regressions before moving to a slightly more advanced technique.

-* Compute the correlations of `totsc4` and `totsc8` with the other features in the dataset.
+* Compute the correlations of `totsc4` and `totsc8` with the other numeric features in the dataset.

+	* Remember to select only the numeric columns when passing in the dataset to `cor()`.

 	* Why do you think the correlations with `totsc8` tend to be larger than the correlations with totsc4?